 A. The total grant amount is up to $75,000 per year (direct costs only), which will be paid in two equal installments on July 1st and January 1st of the year of the grant.
 Any portion of the grant not utilized should be returned to The Foundation of the ASNR.
 The proposed allocation of grant resources (salary support and other research costs) should be specified in a detailed line-item budget submitted with the full proposal.

 B. The funding will go directly to the Institution or the department of Radiology as direct costs only.
 No overhead or indirect costs are provided.

 C. Bi-yearly updates due on the 1st of January and the 1st of July within the year of the grant cycle must be submitted in writing to The Foundation of the ASNR.
 These are not to exceed one page.
 The progress report should summarize the specific aims and the progressed achieved, explain any significant changes to the specific aims, new directions to be undertaken due to those changes, and expenditures to date.
 Any publications, patents, or other material related to the funded research should be included on a separate page and submitted separately.
 The final report should include the above with the additional summary if a publication, patent, or grant is being or will be prepared using the results obtained from this Foundation grant.
 In the final report, a second page should be submitted separately describing the clinical impact of the results of the research, the strengths and weakness of the Foundation grant program, and the role that the Foundation or ASNR had, has, or might have in their future.
 In addition, a Return on Investment Survey will be emailed to recipient 3 and 5 years after receiving grant.

-D. The recipient will present his/her research at the ASNR 61st Annual Meeting & The Foundation of the ASNR Symposium May April 29-May 4, 2023.
+D. The recipient will present his/her research at the ASNR 62nd Annual Meeting & The Foundation of the ASNR Symposium, May 18-May 22, 2024.